juliettef/enkiWS/readme.md

 A permissively licensed Python web service for games developers. enkiWS is a library for setting up a website and ancillary services for games on [Google App Engine](https://github.com/juliettef/enkiWS#why-use-google-app-engine).

-[Online demo](https://enkisoftware-webservices.appspot.com) *(may be out of sync with the source code)*
+[Online demo](https://enkisoftware-webservices.appspot.com) - *may be out of sync with the source code*

-Our website [enkisoftware.com](https://www.enkisoftware.com/) uses enkiWS, with the addition of static pages and a custom blog.

 ## Status

 This is a work in progress and not yet ready for production use.

+__[ NEW in v0.15 ] Added forums responsive images and video embedding and code syntax highlighting (pygment); added media gallery page; added custom 404 page not found.__
-__[ NEW in v0.14 ] Added stay logged in, fixed localised links in store emulator.__
+[ NEW in v0.14 ] Added stay logged in, fixed localised links in store emulator.
 [ NEW in v0.13 ] Added user roles; reworked the personal user profile page; moved  user's licences library and sessions management to dedicated pages; updated French translation; improved icons accessibility features; refactoring: moved library functions into related model classes.
 [ NEW in v0.12 ] Sticky threads and posts, Forum events email notifications to admin
 [ NEW in v0.11 ] Added Admin tools page with free licence key generator, reporting cron, gcloud deployment script